sansarnia/YT-PL-DL/README.md

      ├─ ffplay.exe
      └─ ffprobe.exe

 The file you need is `bin/ffmpeg.exe`.
-Just copy that `ffmpeg.exe` into the same folder as your Python script / app `.exe`.
+Just copy that `ffmpeg.exe` into the same folder as the Python script `MusicdlGUI.py`.

 command for .exe build :